-I have been humbled by the actions of the AMA House of Delegates in June of 2018, when I was elected to be a trustee of the AMA, entrusting me to make decisions that affect health care and our profession.
+I was honored by the AMA House of Delegates in June of 2,018 when I was elected to be a trustee of the AMA, and now have completed my term of office.
 I have honored that vote by diligently keeping abreast of any and all developments that affect the practice of medicine and the health care system our patients depend on.
-I am now running for re-election to the board of trustees at the June 2022 annual meeting, and humbly request that you consider voting for me for a second and final term.
-I remain dedicated to the mission of the AMA.
-I take very seriously the issues of the day that affect the lives of all physicians in the country and our patients.
+I take very seriously the issues that affect the lives of all physicians across the country and our patients.
 The past few years have been very difficult for public health and the practice of medicine, straining many practices and in fact leading some to close.
 As of now over 1,000,000 patients in the USA alone have died from Covid-19, a horrendous loss of life.
 Many families are grieving for their loss, and many physicians are traumatized from the daily stress of caring for these patients.
 We need to aid and nurture these physicians and practices under both financial and emotional strain.
 In addition, many of our longstanding problems still need to be addressed.
-Physicians are still having a difficult time dealing with insurance companies and especially prior authorization, deal with high pharmaceutical costs, government dysfunction, and ever increasing care issues.
+Physicians are still having a difficult time dealing with insurance companies and especially prior authorization, deal with high pharmaceutical costs for their patients, government dysfunction, and ever-increasing care issues.
 Political interference in the patient-physician relationship must be vigorously resisted: a women’s health care decisions must be between the patient and her physician.
 It is No wonder 50% of physicians feel burned out.
-In every board meeting, I am actively engaged on these important issues that affect our practice and the health care of our patients.
+I will remain actively engaged on these important issues that affect physician practices and the health care of our patients.
 Preserving health care delivery and the practice environment are challenging in the current times.
-We need to work together to make our health care perform to the best of its ability for the sake of our patients, and lessen the huge strain on our health care professionals.
+We need to work together to make our health care perform to the best of its ability for the sake of our patients and lessen the huge strain on our health care professionals.